nicolasfara/seminar-2025-effect-systems-capture-checking-scala3/seminar-2025-effect-systems-capture-checking-scala3.typ

 == Capture Checking

-Capture checking enables to spot this kind of problems *statically*.
+*Capture Checking* enables to spot this kind of problems #bold[statically].

-In Scala, by enabling *Capture Checking* via:
+_Capture Checking_ is an experimental feature in Scala 3 that can be enabled with:
 ```scala
 import language.experimental.captureChecking
 ```
-it is possible to re-write the previous code as follows:
+It is possible to re-write the previous code as follows:

 ```scala
 def usingLogFile[T](op: FileOutputStream^ => T): T =